qtdzz/vaadin-platform-versions/README.md

+# Note

+Update June 2021: Unfortunately, I don't have time and interest in this project anymore.
+If you still find it useful, please feel free to clone the code and revive it if necessary.
+Thanks!

 # Vaadin Connect starter

 This is the Vaadin Connect starter that can be used to simplify the new Vaadin Connect based project creation.